 Special Stitches

-If you would like to crochet a pumpkin stem for your pumpkin, you’ll need to know the front post double crochet stitch.
-It’s very similar to the double crochet stitch — you’ll just insert your hook in a different spot.
+We’ll use the front post double crochet stitch to create texture on the pumpkin stem.
+Front post double crochet is very similar to the double crochet stitch — you’ll just insert your hook in a different spot.

-Front Post Double Crochet: Yarn over, insert hook from front to back to front around the post of corresponding stitch below, yarn over and pull up a loop (3 loops on the hook).
-Yarn over, draw through 2 loops on hook (2 loops on the hook).
-Yarn over, draw through 2 loops on hook, again.
+Front Post Double Crochet (fpdc): Yarn over, insert hook from front to back to front around the post of corresponding stitch below, yarn over and pull up a loop (3 loops on the hook).
+Yarn over, draw through 2 loops on the hook (2 loops on the hook).
+Yarn over, and draw through 2 loops on the hook.

 Prefer the PDF version?